8 Client Onboarding Steps That Reduce Churn (With Templates)

 Scheduling regular monthly client meetings as part of your onboarding process will help your team address any concerns upfront as you work together.

-In these meetings, update clients on strategy developments and report on service outcomes to reinforce the value you are delivering.
+In these meetings, update clients on strategy developments and report on service outcomes to reinforce your value.
 This helps you stay top of mind for your clients, increasing referrals, providing more opportunities for upsells, and ultimately producing more profits.

 Send a follow-up email summarizing what was discussed and action items for each team so the customer has a concrete takeaway from your meeting in the onboarding process.